There are many ways to add a unique flair to your handmade cards - from glitz and glam with glitter glues to embellishing with twine and ribbons.

 Most people start with black or white regular embossing powders (think of them like inks - a black ink and a white pigment ink are great starting points for all of your projects).
 Most people also enjoy having embossing powder in their favorite color, as well as a metallic option for special occasions.

 2. Heat Gun

 There is one main difference between these two designs: the way they direct heat.
-The "hairdryer" style spreads heat over a larger surface area, thus the embossing powder takes a little bit longer to melt.
+The "hairdryer" style spreads heat over a larger surface area, thus, the embossing powder takes a little bit longer to melt.
 The longer, skinny kind directs heat in a more targeted fashion.
 This means your embossing powder will melt more quickly.
-You have to pay special attention to this gun as to not burn your hands or over-heat your project.
+You have to pay special attention to this gun so as to not burn your hands or overheat your project.

 3. Stamps or Stencils

 Embossing Ink is a unique type of Ink that makes the effect possible - it's essentially a glue in an ink pad form, meant to use with stamps.
 Stamping with a special embossing ink will hold your embossing powder in the location you want it.

 Lastly, you'll need something to make sure your crafting space stays clean.
 Embossing powder is similar to glitter - it's fairly easy to get it everywhere.
 A scratch piece of paper, Workspace Mat, or Glass Media Mat should keep your area tidy.

 Enough with the product, how the heck do you emboss?
 This part is easy - if you can stamp, you can emboss!

 1. Grab a piece of paper, desired stamp, acrylic block, and embossing ink.

 2. Ink your stamp with embossing ink the way you would typically ink your stamp.
 The embossing ink will be almost invisible.
 If you tilt the stamp at an angle, you should be able to see some kind of medium on your stamp.
 Stamp your piece of paper.